TheLux83/100-days-of-code/log.md

 **Thoughts:** I realised that Django and Flask are familiar in many steps, but different in other.
 I still benefit from learning Flask before jumping into django, but I have to reread the tutorial steps to really learn what I typed.
 This will take a bit longer, but I understand what I'm doing then ^^

+### Day 6: February 10, 2020

+**Today's Progress**: Reqritten the whole Django Tutorial.
+First to get the commands into my brain and second because I hadn't the code on this computer.

+**Thoughts:** It wasn't a bad idea to rewrite everything.
+I think, that the whole thing is settling in my brain.
+I understand more and more of that what I'm typing.
+I'm still aren't able to write a whole website on my own, but I hope, that at the end of this week, I will have gone through the whole tutorial and am able to start my little project.